 Additionally, a report has been compiled on the potential of public institutions in increasing food access and food literacy in the Gordon Head Neighbourhood.

 CRFAIR strives to build the connections that will result in positive food systems change.
-Find below the links to the most recent roundtable, Deepening Roots, the Community Neighbourhood Food Hubs Roundtable.
-Below you will see a presentation on the work as well as the notes from the meeting.
+Find below the summaries of the most recent roundtables: Annual Food Hubs Roundtable (May 2016); Gordon Head Food Security Roundtable (May 2017); and the Annual Food Hubs Roundtable (June 2017).